VALERE91/generator-cmake/README.md

 # CMake Yeoman generator

-This simple [Yeoman](https://yeoman.io/) generator creates a C++ project with CMake.
+This simple [Yeoman](https://yeoman.io/) generator creates a C++ project with CMake and Hunter for librairies management.
 It  You can install yeoman with :

 ```
 npm install -g yo